akto-api-security/tests-library/remediation/ID_WRAP_ARRAY_OF_PARAMS_JSON_BODY_INTEGER_VAL.md

 ### Step 3: Implement Proper Error Handling

 Implement proper error handling so that the application doesn't reveal sensitive information in error messages to the client.

-### Step 4: Regular Code Review

-Regular code reviews should be encouraged to identify any potential security flaws.

-Note: These steps presume that the environment is a Node.js server using Express.js, but the concepts can be applied in other environments using relevant methods.

-In conclusion, the best defense against BOLA is to apply rigorous access controls utilizing identity and permissions checks for each user-generated query to a data object.
-Additionally, automated testing tools can help detect BOLA vulnerabilities in codebase.